By Julie Morris

 Especially now, having a professional website is essential for any business.
 These days, whether you’re a tech startup, a family-run small business, or a hustling freelancer, you’ll need an online presence to connect with your clients and colleagues.
 Ideally, your website should highlight your skills and specialties, as well as provide an easy way for customers to reach you or purchase your products and services.

 Your site should look gorgeous, be user-friendly, and offer secure credit card payments, regardless of whether customers are using their laptops, desktops, or smartphones.
-Unless you love to dabble in web design and know some coding, your best bet is to hire a web designer to tackle it for you.
+Unless you love to dabble in web design and know some coding, or want to take web development courses to learn how, your best bet is to hire a web designer to tackle it for you.
 DreamHost points out this will go most smoothly if you have your goals lined out and are clear about your budget.

 If money is an issue for your project or you’re just struggling to get through the pandemic hiccup, keep in mind that there are funding opportunities available that you can apply for to help you through this challenging time.